 Cost includes estimated capital and annual operations and maintenance costs, as well as present worth cost.
 Present worth cost is the total cost of an alternative over time in terms of today's dollar value.
 Cost estimates are expected to be accurate within a range of +50 to -30 percent.

-State/Support Agency Acceptance considers whether the State agrees with the analyses and recommendations, as described in the Proposed Plan.
+State/Support Agency Acceptance considers whether the Otesta arms are with the arms have and whether the State agrees with the analyses and recommendations, as described in the Proposed Plan.